STEM Education: Definition, Importance & Popular Courses

 Global Popularity and Competition in STEM Education

-STEM is highly popular in the international education system, especially considering that 75% of the jobs require STEM graduates.
+STEM is highly popular in the international education system, particularly given that 75% of jobs require STEM graduates.
 As such, the influential universities offer a variety of courses in the fields of Science, Technology, Engineering, and Mathematics.
-However, on a global account, it has been observed that most students do not stick to pursuing their interest in science as they grow.
+However, on a global scale, it has been observed that most students do not continue to pursue their interest in science as they grow.
 With changes in the global economic and business environment, new courses such as STEM MBA in USA are gaining significant traction.

-Many students switch their interest in pursuing Science and take Commerce and Humanities after completing high school.
+Many students switch their interest from pursuing science to commerce and Humanities after completing high school.
 Surprisingly, over 50% of Science students change their domain after twelfth grade.
-This greatly reduces the competition of STEM applicants on the bachelor’s level alone.
+This greatly reduces the competition of STEM applicants at the bachelor’s level alone.

 Eligibility for Pursuing STEM Courses Abroad

-Basic eligibility to pursue STEM courses abroad requires one to take the mandatory standardised tests such as the GRE/GMAT for master’s courses and the SAT for bachelor’s courses.
+The basic eligibility to pursue STEM courses abroad requires one to take the mandatory standardised tests, such as the GRE/GMAT for master’s courses and the SAT for bachelor’s courses.
 You also need to pass the English language tests.
 Check out which exam to take: IELTS vs TOEFL vs PTE Academic.

 Additionally, you should have a basic qualification in the exact field of Science, Technology, Engineering, and Mathematics that you aspire to pursue at a higher level.
 Your previous course curriculum should have exposed you to the domain you aspire to study.